Monday, November 4, 2024

 Method 2 – Install this App in Ubuntu using umake

-Umake is an amazing command-line tool that helps the developer to install some important IDE.
+Umake is an amazing command-line tool that helps the developer install some important IDE.
 This IDE is also one of the development tools included in the umake.
-For installing it through umake, you need to have umake first on your system.
-Normally umake remains in the system by default, but in case it’s absent, run the following command to install umake via PPA:
+To install it through umake, you need first to use umake on your system.
+Normally, umake remains in the system by default, but in case it’s absent, run the following command to install umake via PPA:

 sudo add-apt-repository ppa:ubuntu-desktop/ubuntu-make